tylertroy/video2sprites/README.md

 ffmpeg -i asteroid.mp4 -r 20 asteroid_%03d.png
 ```

 The `-r` argument specifies the rate in Hz which you can think about as fps.
 The `_%03d` indicates the number of integer digits for file naming so it will be a maximum of 999.
-You should modify this appropraitely for the number of frames you expect for your video for a given frame rate.
+You should modify this appropriately for the number of frames you expect for your video for a given frame rate.
 In this case 38s at 20fps gives about 720 frames at 1980x720 pixels/frame.

 Usually there will be some intro content and in the case of this video, multiple loops so now were going to inspect the frames to work out which ones we should delete to achieve a smooth animation loop.